pocean23/MARN-5895-Final-Project/README.md

 3. SST: As the water is also upwelling we can predict a slight cold water right at the upwelling location.

-Hence we need wind, surface current, SSH, and chlorophyll dataset, we did not used the SST for this project.
+Hence we need wind, surface current, SSH, and chlorophyll dataset, we did not use the SST for this project.

 The data sets are used from the sources: